-Antimalarial drugs, such as hydroxychloroquine sulfate (Plaquenil) and chloroquine (Aralen), can control a variety of lupus systems including arthritis, skin rashes, mouth ulcers, lung rashes, fatigue and fever.
+- Antimalarial drugs, such as hydroxychloroquine sulfate (Plaquenil) and chloroquine (Aralen), can control a variety of lupus systems including arthritis, skin rashes, mouth ulcers, lung rashes, fatigue and fever.
 They promote healthy blood vessels and have an anti-inflammatory effect.
 Side effects of antimalarials include nausea or diarrhea and, in rare cases, damage to the retina of the eye.
-A person taking antimalarial treatment should be examined by an eye doctor every six months to a year to prevent unnecessary optical damage.
+A person taking hydroxychloroquine treatment should be examined by an eye doctor every year to prevent unnecessary optical damage.
+Chloroquine requires more frequent monitoring.
 The beneficial effects of these treatments on symptoms are often slow at the beginning.
 It may take weeks or months for these medications to make an impact.

-Anticoagulant medications.
+- Anticoagulant medications.
 To help prevent blood clots, a serious complication of lupus, medications that help thin your blood—called anticoagulants—may be prescribed.
-These drugs include low-dose aspirin, heparin (Calciparine, Liquaemin) and warfarin (Coumadin).
-If you take anticoagulants, your health care professional will monitor you to make sure your blood doesn't become too thin.
+These drugs include low-dose aspirin, heparin (Calciparine, Liquaemin), warfarin (Coumadin), and rivaroxaban (Xarelto).
+If you take certain anticoagulants, your health care professional will monitor you to make sure your blood doesn't become too thin.

 - Topical steroids and nonsteroidal T cell inhibitors.
 Skin lesions can also be treated with topical steroids and topical nonsteroidal T cell inhibitors such as tacrolimus or pimecrolimus.